Types of Law Degrees and Legal Studies Degrees

 Three main types of law degrees are available in the United States.
 The first law degree is the Juris Doctor (J.D.), and it qualifies graduates to practice law in the U.S. The second law degree is the Master of Laws (LL.M.), and the third degree is the Doctor of Juridical Science (S.J.D.).

-Students who want to practice law in the United States can enroll in a Juris Doctor degree program and complete it after three years of full-time study.
 Some J.D. programs may be combined with other master's degree programs in specific facets of law, business or public policy, and these programs might last longer than three years.
 The first year of study focuses on basic topics, like international law, criminal law and civil procedure.
 Second- and third-year students may customize their education to reflect their interests, taking electives in such areas as tax and business.

 Applicants must have bachelor's degrees, at minimum.
 Prospective students don't need to take any undergraduate law courses or have prior experience with the judicial system.
 For the application, law schools will request scores for the Law School Admission Test (LSAT), recommendation letters and, in some cases, a current resume.